Syndicalism/Flashcards-uni-aero-astrp/Year 2/Propulsion/10 Turbomachinery part 2/Prop 10 2.md

 START_CARD
 Basic

-Consider a turbojet engine in flight at sea level, with mid-span blade speed of 380.8 m/s, the multi-stage compressor has an overall total pressure ratio of 10:1.
+Consider a turbojet engine in flight at sea level, with mid-span blade speed of 380.8 m/s and inlet temperature of 324.9K, the multi-stage compressor has an overall total pressure ratio of 10:1.
 Assuming that the designer has decided that the upper limit for the mid-span stage loading coefficient should be 0.4, determine the minimum number of stages required.

 Back:
 - Loading coefficient should maximum 0.4: